Our Team

 She is active in presenting her research and evaluation work at professional conferences (e.g., American Evaluation Association, Center for Culturally Responsive Evaluation and Assessment, National Latino Psychological Association) and recently co-published the article “Situational Awareness and Interpersonal Competence as Evaluator Competencies” in the American Journal of Evaluation.
 She has a PhD in Educational Psychology with a Program Evaluation specialization from the University of Illinois at Urbana-Champaign and is fluent in Spanish and English.

-Lisa Sargent, MA, CAPM, Community Advocate and Co-Creator
+Anna Marin, Phd(ABD), Community Advocate and Co-Creator

 Casey Solomon-Filer, MA, Community Advocate and Co-Creator